 I was in the same situation when I was looking for a job in the USA.
 At first, I was open to everything and not only jobs in my field.
-I applied for jobs in sales, marketing, etc, and I discover that it was going nowhere.
+I applied for jobs in sales, marketing, etc., and I discovered that I was going nowhere.

 Keep your goals and motivations for your future and professional path in mind.
-It should be achievable based on your expertise and abilities.
+They should be achievable based on your expertise and abilities.